dviramontes/dotcom/_posts/mac-setup-guide.md

 ...
 ```

 next time you wanna go to a directory, all you have to do is

 ```bash
 z foo
 pwd
 -> /Users/dav/foo
 ```

+### Iterm2 key preferences

+In iterm, go to `profiles > keys > key mappings` and select **Natural text editing**.
+This makes it so that you can use arrow keys in terminal navigation and a bunch of other useful keybindings come with it.

 ## Bash Functions